OpendataCH/OpenParlDataCH/README.md

 4. Proceeding till the end of September has consent
 5. How we work together is clarified
 #### Notes with actions
+1. "We make harmonised Swiss parliamentary data accessible as an open web service."